 The Act represents a major step forward for patient rights, strengthens the role of family and support persons for patients and better aligns the legislation with superior clinical practice.

-It also includes major reforms about how persons who may have a mental illness are dealt with before a magistrate.
+It also includes major reforms about how people who may have a mental illness are dealt with before a magistrate.

 A range of new measures will now be introduced which will ensure improved outcomes for mental health patients across the state.